 A feature of the Horsham Country Music Festival is that non-professional “budding” country music artists have the opportunity to showcase their skills.
-There will be four opportunities for the non-professionals to perform in 2018;
+There are four opportunities for the non-professionals to perform in 2019:

-- Sunday 25th March — Walk Up Country & Poets from 9:00am to 10:15am at Wimmera Lakes Caravan Park, Stawell Road.
-No registrations.
+- Sunday 24th March — Walk Up Country & Poets from 9:00am to 10:15am at Wimmera Lakes Caravan Park, Stawell Road.

-Whilst visiting Horsham for the Horsham Country Music Festival we recommend you take a short drive to the Yarriambiak Shire to view the murals that have been painted on disused grain silos.
-Silos in Brim, Sheep Hills, and Rupanyup are all finished and proving to be very popular tourist attractions.
-Brim and Sheep Hills silos pictured below:
+Whilst visiting for the Horsham Country Music Festival we recommend taking a short drive through the Yarriambiak Shire to view the murals featured on disused grain silos, which are proving to be very popular tourist attractions.